Last updated 02 September 2019.

 I am not investing large amounts in cash products, because I have a home loan where I can save the money at an interest rate of 10%.
 I use a savings account to earn some interest on my salary, as discussed in the article 8 ways to reduce bank charges.

 Fixed deposits cannot be used for your emergency fund.
-You will need a savings account with a notice period of a month or less for that.
+You will need a savings account with a notice period of a month or less for that (or a home loan where you can park the cash).
 For this, the Tymebank account should be a good option, since the notice period is only 10 days.

 Be safe out there,